zilishen/documentation/content/nim/monitoring/metrics-api.md

 ## Authentication

-You can use basic authentication or JWT authentication to access the Instance Manager REST API, as described in the [Instance Manager API Overview]({{< relref "/nim/fundamentals/api-overview#authentication" >}}).
+You can use basic authentication or JWT authentication to access the NGINX Instance Manager REST API, as described in the [NGINX Instance Manager API Overview]({{< relref "/nim/fundamentals/api-overview#authentication" >}}).

 The examples in this guide demonstrate using a "bearer" token for authentication.
 The token is sent using the "Authorization" request header field and "Bearer" schema.